zew/go-questionnaire/README.md

 * Shuffling is random, but deterministically reproducible for user ID and page number.

 * Questionnaire property `variations` sets the number of different classes of shufflings.
-For example, if `variations==2`, even and odd user IDs get the same ordering when on same page.
+ For example, if `variations==2`, even and odd user IDs get the same
+ ordering when on same page.

 * `variations` should be set to the maximum number of inputs across pages.

 * [Shufflings can be exported for use in related applications](https://dev-domain:port/survey/shufflings-to-csv)

 ## Optimization

 * Layout: Table data is currently aligned vertically middled.
  Sometimes it should be configurable to baseline.

 * The transferrer should truncate the pages from the online JSON files
  leaving only user ID, completion time and survey data.

 * For each user, only the responses should be saved to session/JSON; not the entire questionnaire data.
  The responses could be merged into the questionnaire based on input name.

 * The generators could be compiled into independent executables.
  They could then be executed on the command line with the parameters as JSON file.

 * Finish pages and finish field should be harmonized.
  Currently one can either generate your own final page (in the example of the peu2018 survey).
  Or one can set the "finalized" field and then gets system wide: You finished ... at ...

 * The set of application languages in the footer is not restricted to the questionnaire languages.

 ## Possible enhancements

 * Adding a `Docker` script?

 * Adding `Lets encrypt`?
+Maybe via `mholt/certmagic`

 * Migrate file storage to GoCloud library and make deployable on Google Appengine or AWS?

 ## About Go-App-Tpl